 If you’d like to get a general sense of where I’m coming from as an author/speaker, please check out this essay I wrote for NPR about the power of literature and reading.

 I have four main presentations.
 The first centers around my journey from reluctant reader to author (most frequently requested).
 I talk about my novels a little, but the focus of this presentation is the transformative nature of literature.
 I didn’t fall for books until I was in college — I got there on a basketball scholarship — but once I did, it changed my life.
 I also talk about the power of education.

 My third presentation (geared toward middle school, high school and college) focuses on the books.
 I talk about my inspiration for each story and character and my fascination with the real world.
 Sometimes, I explain to students, I’m not sure if I’m writing books or just plagiarizing the world.
 We talk about what that means and how each of us own an important story.

 My fourth presentation is a creative writing lecture/workshop.
-In addition to writing books, I’ve also taught creative writing at NYU, San Diego State, Vermont College and now Hamline University.
+In addition to writing books, I’ve also taught creative writing at NYU, Vermont College, Hamline University and now San Diego State University.

 I’m open to other ideas as well.

 How do I go about setting up a visit?

-All right, how the heck are we supposed to pronounce your last name?
+All right, so how are we supposed to pronounce your last name?

 Funny you should ask.
 The good people at TeachingBooks.net let me talk a little about that here: Hear the recording here.